TallaBotChain/botchain/BotChainNotes.md

 bots - list of all bots

 ———————————————————
-BotChain Functions:
+DeveloperRegistry Functions:
 ———————————————————

-BotChain() - Makes the contract, sets address creating contract as an owner
+DeveloperRegistry() - Makes the contract, sets address creating contract as an owner

 addOwner(address newOwner) - adds the address passed in to the owner list